quangis/quangis-workflow/README.md

 ## Usage

-Java and Python must be installed.
+Java 1.8+ and Python 3.9+ must be installed, along with the dependencies in [`requirements.txt`](requirements.txt).
+The correct version of APE and other required data files will automatically be downloaded.
 To generate workflows, run `python -m wfgen`.
-To run (rather limited) tests, run `nose2`.
+To run (rather limited) tests, install and run `nose2`.

 [ccd]: http://geographicknowledge.de/vocab/CoreConceptData.rdf